 4 – Speed is key.
 As a goalkeeper, you need to live every moment of the game.
 A quick squeeze when the ball is out of play on the other side of the field does not detract from your focus on the game.

-I am lucky as a parent of one of the goalkeepers I work with manufactures bottles for the NFL.
-I have been using one he gives me.
-It has a gage of how much liquid is in the bottle, it has grips on and is shaped for easy pick up off the ground and has a one way valve with no lid so you can squeeze away with no need to lift anything, bite anything and has no leakage.
+Here are some of the features of the squeezy bottle I have been using.
+It has a gage of how much liquid is in the bottle, it has grips on and is shaped for easy pick up off the ground and has a one-way valve with no lid so you can squeeze away with no need to lift anything, bite anything and has no leakage.